adjust/adjust_anes/README.md

 We tried to make Google Play Services ANE generation process as customizable as possible so that everyone can make ANE which fits their needs.
 Also, we wanted to give a starting point for people to see one way of how it's possible to use Google Play Services library directly from ActionScript.
-We encourage you to use this repository and improve ActionScript interface according to your needs and to your needs and to help us grow that API so that users can use as much of Google Play Services library functionalities as possible in their Flash Mobile apps.
+We encourage you to use this repository and improve ActionScript interface according to your needs and to help us grow that API so that users can use as much of Google Play Services library functionalities as possible in their Flash Mobile apps.

 [example]: https://github.com/adjust/gps_ane_builder/tree/development/SampleApp